 Our Jewish and Israeli heritage is a central theme in the way and content of the Raanana Symphonette Orchestra.
 Orit believes that the combination of meaning and action makes action meaningful because the way and path of the Jewish people into the future is when we turn to the past.

 The orchestra won a prize for “its unique contribution to the cultivation of the Jewish music heritage throughout the ages, especially to all those great composers who perished in the Holocaust.”

 In 2009, Orit was decorated with a medal by the then President of Poland, Lech Kaczynski, for her work in perpetuating the acts of kindness of Righteous Among the Nations.

 She is married to Adv.
-Meshulam Shafran and mother to Daniel and Aviel, grandmother to Alma and Yoeli.
+Meshulam Shafran and mother to Daniel and Aviel, grandmother to Alma, Elianne, Yoeli and Anne Johanna.